strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 A database configured with database level CMK can be reverted to server level encryption if the server is configured with Microsoft managed key using
 [Invoke-AzSqlDatabaseTransparentDataEncryptionProtectorRevert](/powershell/module/az.sql/invoke-azsqldatabasetransparentdataencryptionprotectorrevert).

-> [!NOTE]
-> Although, the revert operation is only supported if the server is configured with Microsoft managed key, a database configured with database level CMK can be restored to a server configured with with CMK provided the server has access to all the keys being used by the source database with a valid identity.

 In case of an inaccessible TDE protector as described in [Transparent Data Encryption (TDE) with BYOK](/azure-sql/database/transparent-data-encryption-byok-overview.md), once the key access has been corrected, [Invoke-AzSqlDatabaseTransparentDataEncryptionProtectorRevalidation](/powershell/module/az.sql/invoke-azsqldatabasetransparentdataencryptionprotectorrevalidation) can be used to make the database accessible.